aws-samples/aws-saas-factory-bootcamp/Lab1.md

 <p align="center"><img src="./images/lab1/part4/home_page.png" alt="Lab 1 Part 4 Step 7 Home Page"/></p>

-**Step 8** – As a new tenant to the system, you are created as a **Tenant Administrator**.
+**Step 8** – As a new user to the system, you are created as a **Tenant Administrator**.
 This gives you full control of your tenant environment.
 It also gives you the ability to create new users in your system.
 Let's try that.
 Navigate to the **Users** menu option at the top of the page.
 This will display the current list of users in your system.

 <p align="center"><img src="./images/lab1/part4/users.png" alt="Lab 1 Part 4 Step 8 Users"/></p>